Rocko's Modern Life: Censorship

-Joe Murray noted that the season one episode "Leap Frogs" received "some complaints from some parents" due to its sexual humor, in which Bev attempts to seduce Rocko, leading to Nickelodeon removing the episode from air for the remainder of the show's run; it later aired on the cable channel Nicktoons and was made available on DVD and video streaming sites such as Netflix and Paramount+.
+Murray noted that the season one episode, "Leap Frogs" (1993), received "some complaints from some parents" due to its sexual humor, in which Bev attempts to seduce Rocko, leading to Nickelodeon removing the episode from air for the remainder of the show's run.
+Initially from "The Good, the Bad and the Wallaby" (1993), Heffer finds pleasure in a milking machine.

-In a deleted scene from the season one episode "The Good, the Bad and the Wallaby," Heffer encounters a milking machine and finds pleasure in receiving; his reactions are shown onscreen.
-Due to the strong sexual innuendos behind it, it was removed before the episode was set to air.
 According to Jeff "Swampy" Marsh, writer and director of the series, the scene initially had hearts appear in Heffer's eyes during its climax.
 Despite being cut, the crew explained the scene to Nickelodeon censors.
 "We described the scene, and then waited for the axe to fall, but all they said was 'can you change the hearts to stars?', we said sure, and it went in."
 The scene, along with the following scene of Heffer saying goodbye to the milking machine, was removed before its premiere.

-In the first season episode "Carnival Knowledge", a washing machine is displayed among multiple other unconventional carousel horses as a reference to female masturbation.

 There were at least two occurrences of immediate censorship of the series.
-The original broadcast of the season two episode "Road Rash" featured a scene in which Rocko and Heffer arrive at a love hotel (the "No-Tell Motel") advertising "hourly rates," where he asks the horse desk clerk for a room, who infers the two will be engaging in intercourse: "All night? [whistles] Wheeeooo!
+The original broadcast of the season two episode, "Road Rash" (1994), featured a scene in which Rocko and Heffer arrive at a love hotel (the "No-Tell Motel") advertising "hourly rates" and ask to stay the night, prompting the horse desk clerk to comment, "All night? [whistles] Wheeeooo!
 Okay."
-The scene was never shown again after its debut airing, but a low-quality copy of the scene was made available online as early as late December 1997, and two higher quality clips have been available as late as 2021 through transmission from the original broadcast taped on VHS.
+The scene was never shown again after its debut, though it was later leaked as a video file by 1997.
 The first airing of the season two episode "Hut Sut Raw" included a scene in which Rocko is picking berries; upon picking one lower on the bush, a bear rushes out whimpering and grasping his crotch.

+Murray has also reflected on the unexpectedly permissive production process.
+He stated that the tone of Rocko's Modern Life emerged in part from his willingness to pursue unconventional ideas without strong attachment to their acceptance.
+Murray explained that he initially expected many of his creative choices to be rejected, but instead found that Nickelodeon often approved them at each stage of development.
+As he recalled in an interview, proposals that he assumed would be declined were repeatedly greenlit, allowing the series to proceed further than anticipated in its content and tone.
 When Shout!
 Factory and Paramount announced a DVD retail release for the series, there was uncertainty whether Nickelodeon would allow them to release the series complete, containing sexual innuendos that were cut out for reruns.
 In the end, Shout!
 Factory and Paramount only received materials from sources edited for broadcast, meaning the episodes remained censored on the DVDs.
-The only uncut release of the show on DVD so far was published in Germany in October 2013, although it is missing the uncut version of "Road Rash."